aabbtree77/esp32-vpn/README.md

 ## Remote Desktop Control

-There are two types of remote desktop software (RDS): (i) those that rely on port forwarding and don't need any external "rendezvous server", and (ii) those that do hole punching.
+Remote desktop control splits into two main camps: (i) the one that relies on port forwarding and does not need any external "rendezvous server", and (ii) mostly SAAS solutions which do hole punching (TeamViewer, AnyDesk, RustDesk).
 Remmina is of the first type and it does not get through every network.
-The problem is that certain wireless ISPs may put one behind their NAT in such a way that no port forwarding is possible, which can always be checked by using
+The problem is that certain wireless ISPs may put one behind their [NAT](https://en.wikipedia.org/wiki/NAT_traversal) in such a way that no port forwarding is possible, which can always be checked by using

 [SO](https://stackoverflow.com/questions/54878001/cannot-get-mosquitto-to-allow-connection-from-outside-local-network)